ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/metadata.md

 Note how some field contents must be given in square brackets [] as a list, such as `keywords` or `themes`.

 You do not have to provide all fields for the metadata to be valid, but you should provide a `$schema` so that csvcubed can recognise the file.

-## Metadata fields
+## Reference

 | **field name**             | **description**                                                                                                                      | **default value**                           |
 |----------------------------|--------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------|